 I. Introduction to Practicum Education

 The Social Work Program at Mount St. Joseph University prepares students for entry level professional, generalist social work practice.
 The practicum placement experience is a critical component of all professional social work programs as practicum education is the signature pedagogy of the social work profession.
 It is within the context of an agency system and community where students learn about specific practice areas and issues.
 Many of the realities of practice, such as limitations in technology and/or access to hi-tech equipment, funding, gaps in services, embedded structural issues, and identification of cultural competency challenges are not yet grasped by the students until they have direct, hands on experiences in the Practicum courses and practicum placement setting.
 The agency practicum instructor plays an important role in helping the student to apply foundation knowledge, values and skills learned in the classroom, to practice situations.
 The practicum instructor is also a professional role model.
 The practicum experience is one mechanism by which students become socialized to the profession of social work.
-Practicum students can indeed be a wonderful resource to community agencies and bring a wealth of energy, enthusiasm, and commitment with them to the practicumpracticum experience.
+Practicum students can indeed be a wonderful resource to community agencies and bring a wealth of energy, enthusiasm, and commitment with them to the practicum experience.
 However, the primary focus always should be on the student’s learning experience.
 While agencies often benefit from the activities in which students are engaged, the agency must recognize the individual placed is in fact a ‘student,’ and must not be given activities that do not meet the requirements of the baccalaureate program.
-The Program, through the linkage of the social work faculty serving in roles of coordinator and liaison, works closely with the practicum instructor to direct, coordinate and monitor the practicumpracticum experiences for all students.
+The Program, through the linkage of the social work faculty serving in roles of coordinator and liaison, works closely with the practicum instructor to direct, coordinate and monitor the practicum experiences for all students.

 II.
 Overview